InScight-Magazine/Content/Issue4/subfiles/sukalyan.typ

 increases linearly with magnetic field in the classical case:
 $ R_H ("classical") prop B quad. $

+#img(path: "/images/plateaus.png", caption: "Comparison of Hall resistance behavior in different regimes.
+In classical systems (solid straight line), the Hall resistivity increases linearly with the magnetic field.
+In contrast, under strong magnetic fields and low temperatures, the system enters the quantum Hall regime, where the Hall resistivity forms sharply defined plateaus at quantized values.
+These plateaus are robust against disorder and signal topological protection.", position: bottom, width: 60%)
 However, in a two-dimensional system with a bit of disorder (e.g., impurities or imperfections in the material) - such as a thin film of semiconductor subjected to very high *magnetic fields* and very low temperatures, the Hall resistance no longer follows a smooth linear trend.
 Instead, it exhibits a series of *quantized, precise plateaus* - meaning the Hall resistance takes on discrete values, each corresponding to a specific fraction involving fundamental constants (Fig 5):
 $ R_H ("quantum") prop frac(1, n) frac(h, e^2), n=1,2,... $
 where $h$ and $e$ are the Plancks constant and charge of electron.
 This is the quantum hall effect [3].
 Its most remarkable feature is the *robustness of these plateaus*: they are unaffected by imperfections in the material, such as impurities or small variations in geometry.
 This stability is a hallmark of topological phases of matter [4].